prebid/prebid.github.io/dev-docs/bidders/33across.md

 usp_supported: true
 ---
 ### Prebid Server Note:
-The 33Across Adapter in Prebid Server does not support multi-impression requests, and will respond with a 400 level response if more than one impression is present in `$.imp[]` in the request.
+The 33Across Adapter in Prebid Server does not support multi-impression requests, and will respond with a 400 level response if more than one impression is present in `$.imp[]` of the request.

 ### Bid Params